 What form(s) does this medication come in?

 Each white-to-off-white, round, double-convex tablet with a film coating and "MX9" engraved on one side of the tablet contains 9 mg of budesonide.
 Nonmedicinal ingredients: stearic acid, lecithin, microcrystalline cellulose, hydroxypropyl cellulose, lactose monohydrate, silicon dioxide, magnesium stearate, methacrylic acid copolymer types A and B, talc, triethylcitrate, and titanium dioxide.

 How should I use this medication?

-The recommended adult dose to treat a flare-up of Crohn's disease is 9 mg taken once daily in the morning, preferably after breakfast, for up to 8 weeks.
+The recommended adult dose to treat a flare-up of ulcerative colitis is 9 mg taken once daily in the morning, preferably after breakfast, for up to 8 weeks.

 Finish all this medication, even if you have started to feel better.

-The capsules should be swallowed whole with water and not chewed, broken, or crushed before being swallowed.
+The tablets should be swallowed whole with water and not chewed, broken, or crushed.
 People who are taking this medication should avoid drinking grapefruit juice or eating grapefruit on a regular basis.
 Grapefruit may increase the amount of budesonide that stays in the body and increase the risk of side effects.